 A.3.6 The DFN may, with the consent of a Dehcho Citizen who has an interest in a building or other structure affixed to the land, propose for selection Crown or Commissioner's lands underlying such interests.
-The DFN will provide Government the written consent of the Dehcho Citizen.
+The DFN will provide Canada and the Government of the Northwest Territories the written consent of the Dehcho Citizen.
 Such consent is not required if the interest of that Dehcho Citizen is limited to that of a tenant or occupant of the building or structure.